 - Skills patrollers need: NSP bike patrollers must obtain Outdoor Emergency Care certification.
 NSP bike hosts must obtain Outdoor First Care training.

 - Roles and responsibilities of patrollers in bike park: It is important to discuss this with area management as you proceed with forming a patrol or host unit.

 - Communication and safety: Do patrollers and hosts greet guests and serve as ambassadors?
 Do they distribute pamphlets or brochures and/or point out signage?

 - Signage, closures: Visit the National Ski Area Association’s webpage for more information.

-- Care and transportation: Extraction and care of the guest differ from the winter.
+- Care and transportation: Extraction and care of the guest differ from winter.
 Be aware that travel times tend to be longer and rougher.
 Train your patrol on summer transportation techniques.

 - MOU or other agreement with your land area: You must have an agreement with the land area on which your bike patrol or host unit operates.
 If you are in a lift-accessed area, ski area management ultimately supervises and controls patrolling and host activities of individual NSP members, NSP patrols, and host programs at each ski area.
-If you are not in a lift-accessed area, the NSP can provide you examples of a Memorandum of Understanding or similar agreement with your local land area management.
+If you are not in a lift-accessed area, the NSP can provide you with examples of a Memorandum of Understanding or similar agreement with your local land area management.